googleads/googleads-php-lib/README.md

   - REQUEST_INFO_LOG: Logs all requests from the client library along with information such as the timestamp, email, service, method, request Id, response time and which server was used.
-The default behavior is to log this information to "logs/request_info.log" relative to your project's home directory.
+The default behavior is to log this information to "request_info.log" relative to your project's home directory.

   - SOAP_XML_LOG: Logs all incoming and outgoing SOAP requests/responses.
-The default behavior is to log this information to "logs/soap_xml.log" relative to your project's home directory.
+The default behavior is to log this information to "soap_xml.log" relative to your project's home directory.
 Sensitive information, such as authentication tokens, will be stripped.